 - Cognitive behavioral therapy: CBT for depression is a therapeutic technique where a therapist helps a person identify the thoughts and triggers for their depression, and work to develop ways to decrease them.

-- Acceptance and Commitment Therapy (ACT): ACT is a branch of therapy that goes off of the assumption that difficult feelings are inevitable.
+- Acceptance and Commitment Therapy (ACT): ACT for depression works from the assumption that difficult feelings are inevitable.
 It assumes that difficult experiences are an inevitable part of life, and that instead of trying to avoid them, we are better off preparing for them and learning how to cope with them.
 For some, this works okay, but for those with more severe symptoms of depression, this form of therapy might feel dismissive or unhelpful.

-- Dialectical Behavioral Therapy (DBT): DBT involves teaching skills to help decrease the intensity of emotions and feelings and develop emotional regulation.
+- Dialectical Behavioral Therapy (DBT): DBT for depression involves teaching skills to help decrease the intensity of emotions and feelings and develop emotional regulation.

-- Interpersonal Therapy: IPT is a solution focused, time limited therapy that focuses on the connection between the symptoms currently being experienced and the interpersonal stressors and conflicts taking place in the person’s life that could be contributing to these symptoms.
+- Interpersonal Therapy (IPT): IPT is a solution-focused, time-limited therapy that focuses on the connection between the symptoms currently being experienced and the interpersonal stressors and conflicts taking place in the person’s life that could be contributing to these symptoms.

-- Psychodynamic Therapy: Psychodynamic therapy is a form of therapy that encourages personal insight and development of self awareness as a tool to decrease some of the symptoms one is experiencing.
+- Psychodynamic Therapy: Psychodynamic therapy encourages personal insight and development of self awareness as a tool to decrease some of the symptoms one is experiencing.

 Medication Options for Depression

-Many people benefit from medication for depression if their symptoms do not respond to diet change and therapy.
+Many people benefit from medication for depression if their symptoms do not respond to lifestyle changes and therapy.
 Medication is sometimes recommended as part of the treatment plan to help with symptoms, but may come with side effects.
 Discuss any medication suggestions with your doctor, as not all medications work for everyone.

 Common medications prescribed for depression include:

-- Selective serotonin reuptake inhibitors: (SSRIs work by helping the brain and body regulate mood.
-“It’s thought that SSRIs work by increasing serotonin levels in the brain.”7
+- Selective serotonin reuptake inhibitors (SSRI): SSRIs work by helping the brain and body regulate mood by increasing serotonin levels in the brain.16

-- Serotonin-norepinephrine reuptake inhibitors: SNRIs work by helping the brain and the body regulate mood by increasing norepinephrine.
+- Serotonin-norepinephrine reuptake inhibitors (SNRI): SNRIs work by helping the brain and the body regulate mood by increasing norepinephrine.

-- Tricyclic antidepressants: These are an older class of antidepressants.
-Due to their higher risks of side effects, they are usually a second line option behind SSRI and SNRI medications.6
+- Tricyclic antidepressants (TCA): These are an older class of antidepressants.
+Due to their higher risks of side effects, TCAs are usually a second line option behind SSRI and SNRI medications.17

 When to See a Therapist for Depression

-While some depression symptoms, especially after a difficult or traumatic event, are normal, some people find that their depression is much worse than that.
+While some depression symptoms are normal, especially after a difficult or traumatic event, some people find that their depression is more than they can handle on their own.
 For those, their depression affects their ability to live their life to the fullest such as preventing them from taking care of themselves or maintaining relationships.
 If you find that you are struggling to sleep, work, or maintain relationships, it might be time to seek therapy.

 Look for an online therapist directory or online therapy platform for a therapist who specializes in depression.
 In some cases, medication management might be needed in order to decrease symptoms.
 Online psychiatrist options are available for those who need medication.